ATMs & Banks

 Groceries & Food

-Your Sigasiga Plantation Villa and Coco Bure kitchens are fully equipped to prepare gourmet meals or a midnight snack.
+Your Sigasiga Plantation Villa, Seahorse Bungalow and Coco Cottage kitchens are fully equipped to prepare gourmet meals or a midnight snack.
 Also, you'll love the Indian-Fijian Cuisine our resident staff prepares and delivers to your suite.
-Menu provided on request.
+Please see Menu in our Airbnb Listings.

 Hotel - Nadi

 There is a medium priced hotel right opposite the airport entrance which works just fine for us.
 It's called Raffles Gateway Hotel.
 They've got two nice pools, a bar with TV, live music often, restaurant, and very nice rooms.
 FJ$ 120-180 / night (Ref.
 09/2013).
 I wouldn't worry about reservations but wouldn't hurt to call ahead.
 They have complimentary airport shuttles.